 The Missouri Pacific Historical Society and Burlington Route Historical Society, both non-profit and volunteer-run organizations, will hold a joint convention in 2021 to commemorate the 170th anniversary of the first two railroads to cross the State of Missouri – the Pacific Railroad of Missouri and the Hannibal and St. Joseph Railroad.
 The joint convention will be held October 7-10, 2021, at the historic St. Louis Union Station and will feature historical presentations, a train ride, tours, and more.
 While membership in one of the organizations is encouraged, the event is open to the public.
 More details will be posted as plans are finalized.

 On the occasion of its bicentennial, it is important to recognize that Missouri has and remains a significant site for visual artistic production.
 The Arts Council of Southeast Missouri in Cape Girardeau, Hannibal Arts Council, Post Art Library and Spiva Center for the Arts in Joplin, and the Albrecht-Kemper Museum in Saint Joseph are collaborating to create Missouri Art Now, an exhibition featuring sixty works from artists throughout the State of Missouri, together demonstrating the vibrant visual arts culture in the state.
-A call for art has been issued and the exhibition is scheduled for March-November 2021.
+A call for art has been issued and the artwork is due December 1.
+The exhibition is scheduled for March-November 2021.

 The Chillicothe Hall of Fame connects the people of Chillicothe’s historic past to the community’s present and future.
 Current Hall of Fame members include Charles Frank Adams, Frank Bench, Olive Rambo Cook, and most recently, Maurice Dorney.
 These Chillicothe Hall of Famers were creative, adventuresome, visionary, entrepreneurial, community-minded, and lived their lives as examples for us to follow.